 The purpose of inventory control is to create and maintain a record/inventory of all fixed assets of the City of Bastrop.
-Fixed Assets include all Capital Asset items over \$5,000 with a life expectancy of two or more years, and "Minor Capital Outlay" items which include assets purchased for \$1,000 to \$4,999.
+Fixed assets include all items over \$5,000 with a life expectancy of two (2) or more years.
+"Minor Capital Outlay" items must also be inventoried.
+These items will include assets purchased for \$1,000 to \$4,999.

-When a fixed asset is received by the city, it is tagged with a City of Bastrop property tag and added to the Department's master list by the Finance Department.
+When a fixed asset is received by the city, it is tagged with a City of Bastrop property tag (if feasible) and added to the Departments master list.

-Each Department shall keep an inventory list of all fixed assets permanently assigned to each employee.
+Each Department shall keep an inventory list of all fixed assets permanently assigned to employee.